Same-sex marriage in Idaho: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 1,873 same-sex couples were living in Idaho.
 By 2005, this had increased to 2,096 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state, except Oneida, and constituted 0.6% of coupled households and 0.4% of all households in the state.
 Most couples lived in Ada, Canyon and Kootenai counties, but the counties with the highest percentage of same-sex couples were Lewis (0.90% of all county households) and Adams (0.77%).
 Same-sex partners in Idaho were on average younger than opposite-sex partners, and significantly more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 16% of same-sex couples in Idaho were raising children under the age of 18, with an estimated 417 children living in households headed by same-sex couples in 2005.

+The 2020 U.S. census showed that there were 2,195 married same-sex couple households (905 male couples and 1,290 female couples) and 1,588 unmarried same-sex couple households in Idaho.

 98 and 115 same-sex marriages were performed in Ada County in 2020 and 2021, respectively.
-110 same-sex couples were married in the first 10 months of 2022 in the same county.
+328 same-sex marriages were performed in Idaho in 2022, representing 2.3% of all marriages performed in the state that year.
+Additionally, there were 81 same-sex divorces, accounting for 1.3% of all divorces.